atinfo/awesome-test-automation/README.md

 # [Contribution](https://github.com/atinfo/awesome-test-automation/blob/master/CONTRIBUTING.md)

-Feel free to add new content!
+Feel free to fork and add new content!
 Your contributions are always welcome!